 On this page you can find the necessary files for producing the remote that is used by the referee.
-If you (as an organizer) are interested in making a group order to get better unit price read here.
+If you (as an organizer) are interested in making an order of to already manufactured units please visit the shop.

 Schematics and source code can be found on Github.

 To upload the firmware this pogo bed can be used.

 Only use identifiers 2-31 during competition see more info below.